George Copos

-Gheorghe "George" Copos ([ˈdʒe̯ordʒe ˈkopos]; born 27 March 1953, in Tășnad, Satu Mare County) is a Romanian businessman and politician.
+Gheorghe "George" Copos ([ˈdʒe̯ordʒe ˈkopos]; born March 27, 1953, in Tășnad, Satu Mare County) is a Romanian businessman and politician, mostly known for his ownership of the Rapid București football club.

+Copos was vice-prime-minister between December 2004 and January 2006, and state minister in charge with coordination of the activities in the field of business environment and small and medium-sized enterprises in the Tăriceanu government.

+Early life

 A graduate of the communist cadres' training school Ștefan Gheorghiu Academy, he was in his youth a leader of the Union of Communist Youth.

-He is the owner of a chain of confectionery shops, a chain of electronics shops, several hotels.
-He owned the football club Rapid București between 1992 and 2013.